BITTER ALMOND Overview Information

 BITTER ALMOND Side Effects & Safety

-Special Precautions & Warnings:It is UNSAFE for anyone to use bitter almond, but some people have extra reasons not to use it:
+Special Precautions & Warnings:It is LIKELY UNSAFE for anyone to use bitter almond, but some people have extra reasons not to use it:

 Surgery: Bitter almond can slow down the nervous system.
 Anesthesia and other drugs used during surgery do this as well.
 Using bitter almond along with these medications can slow down the central nervous system too much.
 Stop using bitter almond at least 2 weeks before a scheduled surgery.